thaumkid/thaumkid.github.io/_posts/2020-03-04-hacking_tithing.md

 I was asked to manage finances in my local congregation for a while.
 Our church has a centralized system which manages finances.
 Naturally, I wanted more functionality than their interface provided, such as retrieval of entire batches of data at once, so I could do my own data munging and not rely on their watered-down routines.

-The batches I had permission to download was all visible from the church financials page, after maximizing the date range in the transaction summary screen.
+The batches I had permission to download were all visible from the church financials page, after maximizing the date range in the transaction summary screen.
 So I would just capture all the text from that page and dump it into a text file ("batches.txt").
 The url for the itemized data was formatted as follows:

 `https://beta.lds.org/finance/donations/slips?donationBatchId=[batch number]&internalAccountId=[numeric user id]`